Huawei: Competitive position

 Huawei's global growth has largely been driven by its offering of competitive telecommunications equipment at a lesser price than rival firms.

 Huawei Technologies Co.
 Ltd. was the world's largest telecom equipment maker in 2012 and China's largest telephone-network equipment maker.
 With 3,442 patents, Huawei became the world's No. 1 applicant for international patents in 2014.
 In 2019, Huawei had the second most patents granted by the European Patent Office.
 In 2021, the World Intellectual Property Organization (WIPO)'s annual World Intellectual Property Indicators report ranked Huawei's number of patent applications published under the PCT System as 1st in the world, with 5464 patent applications being published during 2020.
 The Madrid Yearly Review ranked Huawei's number of marks applications filed under the Madrid System as 9th in the world, with 78 trademarks applications submitted during 2023.

+By the end of 2025, Huawei reported holding more than 165,000 active patents worldwide.
+In the same year, WIPO ranked Huawei as the largest PCT applicant for the ninth consecutive year.

 As of 2023, Huawei is the leading 5G equipment manufacturer and has the greatest market share of 5G equipment and has built approximately 70% of worldwide 5G base stations.

 Research and development

-As of 2024, more than half of Huawei's employees are involved in research.
-In the same year, Huawei spent $22.1 billion on R&D, around 22.4% of its net sales, being one of the six companies in the world to spend more than $20 billion on R&D spending.
+As of 2025, more than half of Huawei's employees are involved in research and development.
+In the same year, Huawei spent $27.5 billion on R&D, around 21.8% of its total revenue, ranked the sixth in the world on the EU Industrial R&D Investment Scoreboard.
 In recent years, Huawei has prioritized technological innovation as a means of vertically integrating its supply chain, particularly in to areas vulnerable to sanctions.

 The company has numerous R&D institutes in countries including China, the United States, Canada, the United Kingdom, Pakistan, Finland, France, Belgium, Germany, Colombia, Sweden, Ireland, India, Russia, and Turkey.
 It opened in July 2024 its biggest R&D center to date near Shanghai to accommodate nearly 35,000 members of its personnel.

 Huawei also funds research partnerships with universities such as the University of British Columbia, the University of Waterloo, the University of Western Ontario, the University of Guelph, and Université Laval.

 Controversies

 Huawei has faced allegations that its products contain backdoors for Chinese government espionage and domestic laws require Chinese citizens and companies to cooperate with state intelligence when warranted.
 Huawei executives denied these claims, saying that the company has not received requests by the Chinese government to introduce backdoors in its equipment, would refuse to do so, and that Chinese law does not compel them to do so.
-As of 2019, the United States had not produced evidence of coordinated hacking by Huawei.